Manchester Jewish Museum

 Our café offers the following menu, inspired by Ashkenazi and Sephardi style recipes (the latter giving a nod to the Spanish and Portuguese roots of the our Grade II* listed synagogue).

 • It’s not a salmon and cream cheese bagel with vegan cream cheese, carrot lox and beef tomato.
+Our all time classic.

 • Inspired Specials, changing everyday!